MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/sales-orders-archiving.md

 - Inventory closing must be run on or after the to-period date of the archive. <!--KFM: Is our point that the closing must already be set to run, or that it must not be run before the to-period? -->
 - The period must be at least one year before the from-period date of the archive. <!--KFM: Which period? -->

-## Set up a batch job to archive sales orders
+## Schedule archiving of sales orders

-To set up sales order archiving, follow these steps:
+To schedule sales order archiving, follow these steps:

 1. Navigate to the **Archive** workspace. <!--KFM: How do we get here?
 Give full nav path. -->
 1. On the Action Pane, select **Archive** to open a drop-down dialog box, and then make the following settings: